fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Installation

-The easiest way to install LXC AutoScale is by using the following `curl` command:
+The easiest way to install (and update) LXC AutoScale is by using the following `curl` command:

 ```bash
 curl -sSL https://raw.githubusercontent.com/fabriziosalmi/proxmox-lxc-autoscale/main/install.sh | bash